vigorIv2/Smart-Spreadsheet/README.md

 * **Do I have to achieve all the goals?**

   * We will be very impressed if you can!
-Go as far as you can!
+Do your best!

 * **How to submit?**